 Brush the risen cinnamon rolls with the egg wash and sprinkle with pearl sugar and/or almonds.

 Place the baking sheet in the middle of the oven and bake for 7 minutes, or until golden and firm.

 You can make the cinnamon rolls and refrigerate them overnight before baking.
 Slice the dough, place in the cupcake wrappers on a baking sheet, and store in the fridge for 8 to 12 hours.
 Remove, cover with a towel, and let rise until double in size, which may take longer since the dough is cold (1 to 1 1/2 hours).
 Then proceed with the steps for baking.

 You may be familiar with this strong spice as it pertains to Indian or Middle Eastern cooking (think basmati rice), but perhaps not as an ingredient in a Scandinavian baked good.
 Believe it or not, Sweden actually consumes more cardamom than most other countries and uses the spice in everything from meat dishes to desserts.

+Cardamom is a seed that grows inside a pod; each pod contains several seeds and the entire pod can be used whole or ground up, or the seeds can be removed and then ground for use in recipes.
 Cardamom is a member of the ginger family and has flavors of lemon, mint, and smoke.
 Its smell is strong, and it definitely doesn't go unnoticed in a dish.
-To ground cardamom, first toast the whole pods in a dry skillet until fragrant.
+To ground cardamom, toast the whole pods in a dry skillet until fragrant.
 Then, remove the seeds and pulverize with a mortar and pestle or in a clean coffee grinder.
-You can find ground cardamom in the spice section of some markets, but the taste will not be as intense as once the seeds are ground, the essential oils lose their flavor.
+You can find ground cardamom in the spice section of some markets, but the taste will not be as intense; once the seeds are ground, the essential oils lose their flavor.